 - Received prior systemic cytotoxic chemotherapy, biological therapy, radiotherapy, or major surgery within 3 weeks prior to first dose of study drug.
 A 1-week washout is permitted for palliative radiation to non-central nervous system (CNS) disease, with Sponsor approval.

-- Patients who have received prior CTLA-4 therapy may be enrolled in selected indications upon agreement with the Sponsor.
+- Participants who have received prior CTLA-4 therapy may be enrolled in selected indications upon agreement with the Sponsor.
 Note: Selected expansion cohorts may accept prior therapy with anti-CTLA-4 antibody or agent.

-- Persistent toxicity of National Cancer Institute (NCI) Common Terminology Criteria for Adverse Events (CTCAE) version 5.0 Grade > 1 severity that is related to prior therapy.
+- Persistent toxicity of NCI CTCAE version 5.0 Grade > 1 severity that is related to prior therapy.
 Note: Sensory neuropathy or alopecia of Grade ≤ 2 are acceptable.

 - Expected to require any other form of systemic or localized antineoplastic therapy while on trial (including maintenance therapy with another agent, radiation therapy, and/or surgical resection).